-The five-day course in histopathology and immunochemical techniques was divided into two parts; a four-day part on histopathology on fish and a one-day part on histopathology on crustacean.
-In both parts, theoretical lectures on relevant topics alternated with practical exercises both in necropsy room and microscopy laboratory.
+The five-day course in histopathology and immunochemical techniques was divided into two parts; a three and a half-day part on histopathology on fish and a one and a half day part on histopathology on crustacean.
+In both parts, theoretical lectures on relevant topics alternated with practical exercises both in necropsy room and microscopy room.

 Day 1 started with an introduction to the course and practical information.
 Each participant had the opportunity to present themselves to the tutors and the other trainees.
-Practical demonstration on how to sample fish tissues and organs for proper histological examination followed, and each participant thereafter tried the technique on their own fish.
-Lectures given by Ole Bendik Dahle from NVI-Oslo on the normal histology and artefacts followed after lunch break.
+Practical demonstration on how to sample fish tissues and organs for proper histological examination followed, and each participant tried the technique on their own fish thereafter.
+Lectures given by Ole Bendik Dale from NVI-Oslo on the normal histology and artefacts followed after lunch break.

 Day 2 was divided between practical observation of slides from confirmed cases at the microscope and theoretical lectures focusing on general and special pathology with focus on listed diseases.
-Ole Bendik Dahle and Tine Moesgaard Iburg were in charge of the teaching.
+Ole Bendik Dale and Tine Moesgaard Iburg were in charge of the teaching.

 The first part of day 3 was dedicated to lectures on Immunohistochemistry (IHC), the different phases of sample preparation for staining techniques and troubleshooting and pitfalls during the process were discussed.
-This part of the programme was conducted by Tine Moesgaard Iburg, and Torsten Snogdal Boutrup.
-Theoretical exercises in IHC were used as a platform for discussions.
+This part of the programme was conducted by Torsten Snogdal Boutrup.
+Theoretical exercises in IHC were used as a platform for discussions with tutors Tine Moesgaard Iburg, and Torsten Snogdal Boutrup.
+Also another session with cases in the microscopy room was done with Ole Bendik Dale and Tine Moesgaard Iburg.

-Day 4 started directly in the lecture room with show and tell by Ole Bendik Dahle of special pathology, mainly in listed diseases.
+Day 4 started directly in the lecture room with lectures and show and tell by Ole Bendik Dale of special pathology, mainly in listed diseases.
 Scanned slides were used on the big screen in the lecture room giving the same feeling as when case slides were shown on the teaching microscope in the microscopy room.
-After lunch, diagnostic cases brought by participants were discussed and presented in an open forum in the microscopy room, with supervision of tutors Ole Bendik Dahle and Tine Moesgaard Iburg.
-This was followed by a small round of show and tell of different, both emerging and more common, diseases to give a broader perspective on histopathology of fish diseases by Ole Bendik Dahle.
-At the end of the day the fish part was closed and participants were given the opportunity to raise points that could be improved.
+After lunch, a session on crustacean anatomy started.
+Dr. Kelly Bateman (from the former EURL for crustacean diseases) provided an overview of the organs of relevance of disease diagnostics and surveillance in crustaceans and afterwards a practical exercise was conducted.
+Dr. Kelly Bateman demonstrated dissection procedures and organ localization; afterwards each participant could try by himself the dissection of the crustaceans.

 Day 5 was dedicated to crustacean histopathology.
-The morning was filled with lectures on sampling issues and fixation specific for crustaceans and special pathology for listed diseases.
+The morning was filled with lectures on sampling issues and fixatives specific for crustaceans and special pathology for listed diseases.
 After lunch, introduction to scanned case slides was given and in the microscopy room, case slides from listed diseases could be examined in the microscope combined with working with scanned slides.